-Letters of recommendation or copies of transcripts should be requested at least one week before they are required.
+Transcripts and other enrollment certifications should be requested at least one week before they are required.
 Transcripts cannot be issued during the period of registration, examinations, or commencement.

-The University does not hold itself responsible for any error on a transcript that is not brought to the attention of the Director of Admissions and Records within six months of the closing date of the quarter in which the error occurred.
+The University is not responsible for any error on a transcript that is not brought to the attention of the Director of Admissions and Records within six months of the closing date of the guarter in which the error occurred.